 By Alex Ross, Head of Southeast Asia, Audley Travel

-The problems between the Rohingya population of Burma and the military regime have been going on for many years now.
-Despite the fact that many of the Rohingya families can claim a presence in Burma going back hundreds of years, the local majority Burmese population (ethnically known as Bamar) have never really welcomed the Rohingya and have little or no sympathy for them.
+The problems between the Rohingya population of Myanmar and the military regime have been going on for many years now.
+Despite the fact that many of the Rohingya families can claim a presence in Myanmar going back hundreds of years, the local majority Burmese population (ethnically known as Bamar) have never really welcomed the Rohingya and have little or no sympathy for them.
 Over years of ‘brainwashing’ by the ruling regime, they’ve come to believe that the Muslim Rohingya are illegal immigrants and pose a threat to the majority Buddhist population’s safety and economic well-being.

 That this is untrue matters little to the vast majority of Burmese.
 And it’s this indifference that has allowed the military government to act with impunity in its dealings with the Rohingya.

 Until recently, though, the international media had little interest in covering the story, and so it all went largely under the radar.
-The military in Burma has now hugely escalated its campaign against the Rohingya.
+The military in Myanmar has now hugely escalated its campaign against the Rohingya.
 The initial catalyst for this appears to have been a series of attacks by a Rohingyan military group on a number of police bases.
 However, the scale of the retribution by the Burmese military has been vastly disproportionate to the original incident.

-We’re satisfied that there is no cause to believe that any of the current instability in northern Rakhine State is going to impact on any areas we send clients to in Burma.
+We’re satisfied that there is no cause to believe that any of the current instability in northern Rakhine State is going to impact on any areas we send clients to in Myanmar.
 We will, of course, continue to monitor the situation closely and will proactively help clients reroute if the situation changes.

-By turning the eyes of the world on to Burma, it makes it harder for the military to get away with the worst abuses of power for too long with impunity.
+By turning the eyes of the world on to Myanmar, it makes it harder for the military to get away with the worst abuses of power for too long with impunity.
 In addition, the greater the value of the tourism industry, the harder it will be for the Burmese government to contemplate isolation again.

 We estimate that about 20% of the costs of our trips goes to the government in terms of taxes, but this means that 80% goes into the hands of private individuals.
+We are working closely with our local partners to support more community-based tourism projects in Myanmar, in a hope that we can improve this percentage further.
+This has the added benefit of providing more authentic experiences for clients, and also increasing contact with the western world for people who otherwise would have no experience of this.

-Our local partners in Burma employ around 200 people.
+Our local partners in Myanmar employ around 200 people.
 They’re able to afford smartphones with direct access to the outside world and to send their children to school and college, so expanding the educated demographic base.
-A boycott or ban on travel to Burma would put many people out of work and leave them without an economic safety net.
+A boycott or ban on travel to Myanmar would put many people out of work and leave them without an economic safety net.
 This would undoubtedly lead to a regression toward the darker days of censorship and political ignorance.

 Until recently, sanctions were in place against trading with companies that had direct military connections.
 Some of these businesses were, and still are, connected with tourism, with the jade industry perhaps the most deeply involved.